 Top Picks for Solar Lanterns

 A good choice for people who want a lightweight-yet-reliable solar lantern for camping or backpacking without spending a fortune.
-Read the full review.
+Get it here

 Not nearly the best solar lantern.
 But, considering the low price, it is a great value and performs very well.
 Buy a few of these to light your campsite or for backyard barbecues.
-Read the full review.
+Get it here

 5. MPOWERD Luci Outdoor 2.0

 An even better version of the popular Luci Original, this compact blow-up solar lantern is a good choice for camping trips.
 Just don’t rely on it as your sole source of lighting since there are no alternative charging methods for cloudy days!
-Read the full review.
+Get it here

 - What to consider when buying a solar lantern.